handegar/fv1utils/README.md

 # fv1utils
 Misc utils for compiling banks and uploading programs to EEPROM (24LCxx)

-## Rom2Header
+## ROM2Header
-Converts a rom/bank file to a proper C header file
+Converts a ROM/Bank file to a proper C header file.

+## ROMSplit
+Reads a multiprogram ROM/Bank file and splits it into separate binary files.

+## ROMBuilder
+Reads multiple program binaries and compiles them together in to multi-program ROM/Bank file.

 ## ArduinoEEPROMWriter
 An Arduino program/sketch for writing a binary file to an EEPROM.

 # Usage
-Use `cat file1.bin file2.bin > bank.bin` to compile a bank of
+Use the `ROMBuilder` utility to compile a bank of programs.
-programs.
 The max amount of programs in a bank is 8.
+(An alternative is to use `cat file1.bin file2.bin > bank.bin` command)

 Execute the `upload-rom-to-arduino.sh` script for preparing an arduino program with the bank embedded and uploading it to the device.